-The input languages of TAPENADE are FORTRAN77 and FORTRAN95.
-Our latest experimental version runs also on C. Thanks to the language-independent internal representation of programs, as shown on figure 4, this still makes a single and only tool, and every further development benefits to differentiation of each input language.
+The input languages of TAPENADE are FORTRAN77, FORTRAN95, and C. The extension for C has been released in august 2008, and is still more experimental than for FORTRAN.
+Thanks to the language-independent internal representation of programs, as shown on figure 5, this still makes a single and only tool, and every further development benefits to differentiation of each input language.

-There are two user interfaces for TAPENADE.
+There are in fact three user interfaces for TAPENADE.
 One is a simple command that can be called from a shell or from a Makefile.
-The other is interactive, using JAVA SWING components and HTML pages.
-This interface allows one to use TAPENADE from WINDOWS as well as LINUX.
-The input interface lets one specify interactively the routine to differentiate, its independent inputs and dependent outputs.
-The output interface, shown on figure 3, displays the differentiated programs, with HTML links that implement source-code correspondence, as well as correspondence between error messages and locations in the source.
+The second is interactive and graphic, using JAVA SWING components and HTML pages.
+This second interface allows one to use TAPENADE from WINDOWS as well as LINUX.
+The third user interface is similar to the second, but runs as a web server.

+The graphic input interface lets one specify interactively the routine to differentiate, its independent inputs and dependent outputs.
+The graphic output interface, shown on figure 4, displays the differentiated programs, with HTML links that implement source-code correspondence, as well as correspondence between error messages and locations in the source.

-TAPENADE is now available for LINUX, SUN, and WINDOWS-XP platforms.
+TAPENADE is now available for LINUX, SUN, MAC-OS, and WINDOWS-XP platforms.

-Figure 4 shows the architecture of TAPENADE.
+Figure 5 shows the architecture of TAPENADE.
 It is implemented mostly in JAVA, apart from the front-ends which are separated and can be written in their own languages.